system76/tech-docs/src/models/meer6/repairs.md

 ### Steps to replace the M.2 drive:

 1. Follow the steps above to [remove the bottom panel](#removing-the-bottom-panel).
-2. Unscrew the retainer screw on the end of the SSD opposite the M.2 slot.
+2. Unscrew the retainer screw opposite the M.2 slot.

 ![M.2 slot screw](./img/m2-screw.jpg)